tomesink/proxiflow/README.md

 # ProxiFlow

-ProxiFlow is a data preparation tool for machine learning that performs data cleaning, normalization, and feature engineering.
+ProxiFlow is a data preprocessig tool for machine learning that performs data cleaning, normalization, and feature engineering.

+The biggest advantage if this library (which is basically a wrapper over [polars](https://github.com/pola-rs/polars) data frame) is that it is configurable via YAML configuration file which makes it suitable for MLOps pipelines or for building API requests over it.

 ## Documentation
 Read the full documentation [here](http://proxiflow.readthedocs.io/).